wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * As one of the founders of the Constitution said, there is a very thin line between what is right and **revolution**.

+* The classic example is the French **Revolution**.

 * and a beginning of support for the human rights' **revolution**, around the world most often expressed in the national liberation movements.

 * But we are now launching ourselves on what might be called part of the Australian educational **revolution**.

+* Port Jackson was an ideal, sheltered deep sea port and with the rapid expansion of railways- bearing in mind that this country was settled and developed after the Industrial **Revolution**- Sydney became the hub of a quite sophisticated transport system.

+* I would not mind sitting as they did in the days of the French **Revolution**, when the Legislative Assembly was in constant session.

 * I do not condone the recent **revolution** one bit, but long before the **revolution** 750,000 workers in Chile demanded the end of the Allende regime.